 Our stockholders currently may elect directors by a procedure called "cumulative voting."
 Cumulative voting enables a stockholder to cumulate such stockholder's votes for the election of a director nominee by casting a number of votes for such nominee equal to the number of directors to be elected multiplied by the number of votes to which the stockholder is entitled.
 The stockholder also may distribute his or her votes among two or more nominees on the same basis.
-This procedure allows a stockholder to cumulate his or her votes for one or more of the nominees for director, meaning that his or her votes may be cast for one or more of the nominees.
+This procedure allows a stockholder to cumulate his or her votes for one or more of the nominees.
 For example, in an election of three directors where a stockholder has one vote per share of common stock, the stockholder would have three votes if cumulative voting was in effect.
 The stockholder could cast those three votes for one of the directors, or cast two votes for one director and one vote for another, or cast one vote for each of the three nominees.